leoneckert/critical-data-and-visualization-spring-2020/labs/foreach-filter-map/README.md

 - a loop that loops as many times as there are values in the array (`i < data.length`)
 - and then does something with each element of the array as it iterates over them (`data[i].name`).

-Because we use loops like this, when dealing with arrays so much, there is an even more convenient way of doing this: **arrays have an in-built method to let us access and 'do something with' each item that it carries**.
+Because we use loops like this when dealing with arrays so much, there is an even more convenient way of doing this: **arrays have an in-built method to let us access and 'do something with' each item that it carries**.
 This in-built method is called `.forEach()`:

 ```js
 let data = [